Youseii/Docker-Monitoring/README.md

 ## _Prometheus_

-In Prometheus, you just have to check if the target is up, you can see that in '_status_' and '_targets_'.
+In Prometheus, you have to check if the target is up, you can see that in '_status_' and '_targets_'.
 </div>
 <p align="center">
   <img src="ReadMe-Pictures/target.png" alt="Description de l'image">